 What brand and what preparation should you choose?

+So in this article, we are talking about how to start with CBD.
 The amount of CBD needed to achieve the best results varies by individual.
-Each person’s optimal dosage and frequency of use is based on a variety of factors including body chemistry, genetics, weight, physical condition and reasons for using CBD.
+Each person’s optimal dosage and frequency of use is based on a variety of factors including body chemistry, genetics, weight, physical condition, and reasons for using CBD.

 It’s important to take the time to find your optimal dose or “sweet spot”.
 Doing so ensures that you are not using more product than necessary.
 This means less for your liver to have to process and less cost.